• Skip to main content

 Notes

-Tip: A mandoline slicer is recommended for cabbage, fennel, and apple but you can use a knife as well.
+• A mandoline slicer is recommended for prepping the cabbage, fennel, and apple.
+Otherwise, use a chef’s knife to cut thin slices.

 Keywords: apple fennel slaw, fennel cabbage slaw, fennel apple pomegranate salad